All Episodes

 Well, not really.

-The Social Security owe us the Social Security.
+They owe us the Social Security.

-They are gonna pay you.
+They are going to pay you.

-You're not well with what money you're not the kids and grandkids who aren't born yet.
+Kids and grandkids who aren't born yet.

 The oil.

-You you are becoming a selfish citizen.
+You are becoming a selfish citizen.

-No, I want that oil and I want it to help pay my social security.
+No, I want that oil, and I want it to help pay my Social Security.

-Your social security is going to be paid.
+Your Social Security is going to be paid.

 Oh, not the way things look now, Mr. Rush.